 In addition, the common law implies certain terms into every contract of employment, imposing obligations on employees and employers.
 Further, obligations in the relationship between employee and employer arise in tort, equity and from fiduciary duties.
 An example of a common law implied contractual term is the common law duty of fidelity and confidentiality, which prevents employees from using or disclosing their employer’s trade secrets.
 Implied into every contract of employment is a general duty to obey the employer’s lawful and reasonable directions.
 Further, all employees are obliged to exercise reasonable care and skill in the performance of their duties.

 Contracts of employment that do not include an express termination provision will contain an implied term that the employer will give the employee “reasonable notice” before terminating employment, unless the employer has summarily dismissed the employee for “serious misconduct”.

-Under the FW Act, a contract of employment cannot displace an entitlement under the National Employment Standards discussed below (see “National Employment Standards”).
+Under the FW Act, a contract of employment cannot displace an entitlement under the National Employment Standards discussed in “National Employment Standards”.

 Just like any other contract, either party may sue in most circumstances for damages for breach of the employment contract.
 For example, engaging in a strike may constitute a breach of the employment contract by an employee; or when an employee is not given the requisite period of notice specified under their contract, the employee may seek damages for breach of contract.
 These common law rights have to some extent been superseded by statutory rights to sue for reinstatement, breach of statutory agreements and underpayment of wages.